silx-kit/silx/doc/source/modules/gui/hdf5/getting_started.rst

 Silx provides an implementation of a tree model and a tree view for HDF5 files.
-The aim of this tree is to provide a convenient read-only widget for a big amount of data and supporting file format often used in synchrotrons.
+The aim of this tree is to provide a convenient read-only widget for a big amount of data and supporting file formats often used in synchrotrons.

-This page will provide some source code to show how to use this widget.
+This page provides some source code to show how to use this widget.

 Commented source code
 ---------------------